glacials/dotfiles/README.md

 ### Updates

-To make updates to dotfiles, use `chezmoi edit $FILE`.
+To make updates to dotfiles, use `chezmoi edit --apply $FILE`.
 Updates will be automatically committed and pushed.

 ## Caveats